raycast/extensions/extensions/recall/README.md

 The "*" indicates the shortcut is globally accessible.
 Of course, you can change these to your liking.

 ## Warning
-_Experimental extension.
+_Experimental extension - bugs may occur.
 Developer is a high school student, hence updates are not guaranteed._
-When modifying a memory, the description is not reloaded until the next time you open the dashboard.
-In that case, please refresh the extension.
+### Potential Future Features
+- [ ] Add tags to memories
+- [ ] Add reminders and filtering by date
+- [ ] Add AI-powered memory analysis with RaycastAI